Skip to content

 A consultation with your defense lawyer will give you a chance to make sure you have all the documents you need and know more accurately what to expect.

-FAQs About the First Probation Meeting
+More Commonly Asked Questions About a First Probation Meeting

 How Can I Do Well in a Probation Officer Interview?